Knowledge base

 [System.Windows.Forms.MessageBox]::Show("Done!
 All files processed.")

-3. Import the photos to kDrive
+3. Import photos to kDrive

-4. Click on Import a folder.
+4. Click on Import a folder

 5. Select the folder containing your photos on your computer.